 This was all well-known at the time of the events in the 1860s.
 Hall’s own family had no doubt of his guilt, including his part in the Eugowra raid.
 McGuire wrote of it in his memoirs, later penned by a newspaper editor from first-hand dictation, and Hall’s older brother also confirmed Hall’s involvement.
 Hall’s family never blamed the police for Hall’s turn to crime but attributed it to a type of “breakdown” they claimed he had after Biddy left him.
 Ben Hall and his gang had been a topic of detailed discussion in parliament since the Eugowra raid, including the burning of his house, which was condemned.
 However, sixty years after the events, the 1921 article that put in print rumours that had arisen long after Hall’s death, harnessed the up-the-system quality of the Australian national character and made a sanctified hero out of a thug, the repercussions of which are still being felt today.

 The false Ben Hall legend arising from the 1920s was mainly a capitalisation of the circumstances surrounding Ned Kelly, who in reality, was active many years after Hall’s death.
 There were three main phases of bushranging in Australia – the bushranging of the pre-1840 convict age, the organised crime of the 1860s and a revival nearly twenty years later, mostly represented by the Kelly gang.
 All three phases had distinctive characteristics but all three have been merged as a singular iconification of ‘all’ bushrangers, however murderous or deranged, as innocent victims of persecution and systemic corruption.
-In this revision, Ben Hall has been cast as a man ‘never having harmed anyone but shot a million times without warning while innocently laying asleep in the bush’, when in reality, it was Hall and his gang who opened fire on police officers in unprovoked attacks, not the other way around as the false legend would have it, and he was not innocent of his part in the murders of several people.
+In that version, Ben Hall was cast as a man ‘never having harmed anyone but shot a million times without warning while innocently laying asleep in the bush’, when in reality, it was Hall and his gang who opened fire on police officers in unprovoked attacks, not the other way around as the false legend would have it, and he was not innocent of his part in the murders of several people.
 Curiously, Hall’s apologists omit any reference to the Eugowra assault, about which there is no doubt of his direct involvement.
 Likewise, that Hall led the many armed raids perpetrated by his gang, and nothing is said of the means by which he several times evaded conviction.
 There is no doubt of Hall’s intention to kill.
 At Jugiong, Hall, Gilbert and Dunn deliberately fired on O’Neill and Parry, thinking there were ‘only two of them’ and that. therefore, they could ‘take them’.
 Any of the bullets that passed through O’Neill’s black alpaca coat could have killed him and Parry was being chased when Gilbert shot him dead, in the back.

 Questions have been raised as to the legality of the shooting of Ben Hall in May, 1865, on the basis that at the time of his death, technically, Hall had not yet been “outlawed” and therefore was not subject to the Felons Apprehension Act, whereby he could be shot on sight by anyone.
 It is correct that although the process to introduce the Act was in motion, Hall had not yet been officially outlawed.
 However, Hall was not shot by just ‘anyone’.
 He was shot by the Dubbo police while legally under arrest for attempted murder and refusing to surrender when called on to do so.
 Therefore, whether the Act was in force yet or not was irrelevant.
 No such consideration had been accorded Sgt Parry by the gang when Gilbert intentionally shot him for refusing to ‘surrender’, nor to constable Nelson nor any others, civilian or police, held at gunpoint, shot at or murdered by whatever means, “legally” proven or not, under Hall’s leadership.